 For low carb vegetables we tend to stick to anything green or in the brassica category.
 All lettuces and leafy greens have very few carbs, and they add much needed fiber.
 Broccoli and cauliflower are also popular keto veggies.
 You'll find them in many keto recipes.

 When following a keto diet it’s important to know which keto veggies are low carb vegetables and how many carbs they have.
 Most people stick to 20 grams of carbs per day.
-You can learn more in our post about Keto 101.

 Try and stick to keto vegetables with less than 5 grams of net carbs.
 Remember, the more fiber, the less net carbs.
 Spinach, zucchini, lettuce, cucumbers, cabbage, broccoli, cauliflower, asparagus and kale are all great options on the keto diet, and are some of our go-to keto vegetables.